Vouchercodes Logo

 People of Hong Kong follow many traditional festivals and celebrate them with joy and ecstasy.

-Chinese New Year – Hong Kong’s most celebrated festival is the Chinese new year and the entire city celebrates it for 3 days.
-Most of the shops and eateries are closed ranging from 3 to 8 days.
-The people follow the custom of wearing new clothes to mark the importance of the New Year in their life.
-Red is the colour of the New Year Celebration and people use it for decorations all around the city.
-Although the traditional activities are widely variable depending upon a place to place.
+Chinese New Year—Hong Kong’s most celebrated festival is the Chinese New Year, which the city celebrates for three days.
+Most shops and eateries are closed for three to eight days.
+People follow the custom of wearing new clothes to mark the importance of the New Year in their lives.
+Red is the colour of the New Year Celebration, and people all around the city use it for decorations.
+However, traditional activities vary widely and can vary from place to place.

-Chao Ming Festival – This is a festival dedicated in remembrance of the Ancestors.
-People visit the cemeteries to clean the places where their loved ones were buried.
-Families pray to their ancestors and for the peace of their spirits.
-The traditional willow is hung on the gates as it is marked as the symbol of light and enemy of darkness.
+Chao Ming Festival —This festival is dedicated to remembering the Ancestors.
+People visit the cemeteries to clean the places where their loved ones are buried.
+Families pray to their ancestors for the peace of their spirits.
+The traditional willow is hung on the gates, as it is marked as the symbol of light and the enemy of darkness.

-Dragon Boat Festival – One of the most popular events that entice people from all over the world to participate in this fun racing event.
-Many people from the USA, Canada, Europe and Australia visit the event in order to participate in it or to cheer for their favourite racing teams.
+Dragon Boat Festival is one of the most popular events that entices people worldwide to participate in this fun racing event.
+Many people from the USA, Canada, Europe, and Australia visit the event to participate in it or to cheer for their favourite racing teams.
+Booking.com Voucher Booking.com offers exclusive vouchers and discounts on hotel bookings.
+Use the voucher codes on their website to enjoy amazing savings on your next stay.